AndreyAzimov/ruby-on-rails-google-sheet-csv/README.md

 # Ruby on Rails Google Sheet CSV

+Download data from Google Sheet as CSV and parse it as array of hashes.

 This is pure Ruby implementation.
 No gems.
+Just 1 method.

 ## Prepare your Google Sheet
 1. Open your Google Sheet